stemplayer-js/stemplayer-js/README.md

 See also this [Docker image](https://github.com/sound-ws/docker-segment-audio) to help you segment your audio.

+If you have an AWS environment, we have also created [a Serverless Backend](https://github.com/stemplayer-js/api) that will do this for you.

 # Waveforms

 Because we don't download the entire audio file, we cannot analyse the audio so that we can display a nice waveform.
 So unfortunately these also need to be pre-generated.
 Although inconvenient, it is probably good practice anyway as a waveform in json format is very small in size; there is no need to re-compute it time and time again.